microsoft/RTW-Rapid-Screening/README.md

 ![alt text](https://store-images.s-microsoft.com/image/apps.39763.73792937-4301-4b9d-afe6-49c56a73671b.59a8c072-5293-44e2-a11d-c4e4dff9246c.3413aac0-262d-4181-813e-8f4c7feb2d1d)
 # COVID19 Rapid Screening Solution

-> Microsoft Rapid Screening Solution mission is to reignite the economy by bringing employees back to work safely.
-This solution is built using the Microsoft Power Platform and Azure.
+> The Microsoft Rapid Screening solution templates enable enterprise organizations to deliver rapid Covid-19 screening of their employees through applications for both employees and health and safety officers.
+Organizations have piece of mind that they can secure their data within their own environment and gain insights about the program at the aggregate level.
+This solution meets the standards of the Creative Destruction Lab's Rapid Screening Consortium and can be used by member organizations.
+The solution is built on Power Platform and Azure

 ## Deployment Guide